starwolves/space/README.md

 ## License

 The code of this repository is licensed under [the proprietary code license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE).
 The assets of this repository are licensed under the [the proprietary assets license](https://gitlab.starwolves.io/starwolves/space/-/blob/master/LICENSE_ASSETS).
-Both licenses we intend to support with good faith and integrity to value authenticity, community freedoms and western freedoms for individual communities without elements of modern day cancel culture 👑.
+Both licenses we intend to support with value to authenticity and community freedoms without elements of modern day cancel culture 👑.

-### AGPLv3 Milestone
+### AGPLv3 & CC BY-SA 4.0 Milestone

-In the further future when a yet to be-decided amount of copies have been sold: the codebase for Space Frontiers at that moment and onwards will go Free Open Source (FOSS) under The GNU Affero General Public License version 3 and Attribution-ShareAlike 4.0 International.
+In the further future when a yet to be-decided amount of copies have been sold: the codebase and assets for Space Frontiers at that moment and onwards will go Free Open Source (FOSS) under The GNU Affero General Public License version 3 and Attribution-ShareAlike 4.0 International.